laravel/bootcamp.laravel.com/resources/docs/deploying.md

 ## Configuring your deploy script

-On the *App* tab for your site you may review the deploy script that Forge created for you.
+On the *App* tab for your site, you may review the deploy script that Forge created for you.

 <img src="/img/screenshots/forge-deploy-script.png" alt="Deploy script screenshot" class="rounded-lg border dark:border-none shadow-lg" />